mardiros/tursu/README.md

 E           tursu.runner.ScenarioFailed:
 E           ┌────────────────────────────────────────────────────┐
 E           │ 📄 Document: login.feature                         │
-E           │ 🥒 Feature: User login with their own password     │ E           │ 🎬 Scenario: User can login                        │
-E           │ ✅ Given a user Bob with password dumbsecret       │ E           │ ✅ When Bob login with password dumbsecret         │ E           │ ❌ Then the user is connected with username Bobby  │ E           └────────────────────────────────────────────────────┘
+E           │ 🥒 Feature: User sign in with their own password     │ E           │ 🎬 Scenario: User can login                        │ E           │ ✅ Given a user Bob with password dumbsecret       │ E           │ ✅ When Bob signs in with password dumbsecret      │ E           │ ❌ Then the user is connected with username Bobby  │ E           └────────────────────────────────────────────────────┘